6 Differences Between Mexican and American Work Culture

 It’s pretty common in many Latin American countries to have a lengthy social gathering over lunchtime and Mexico is no exception.
 I’ve noticed that here in Mexico City, some of the best restaurants close by 6:00 pm because their biggest business time is during late lunch (2:00- 4:00 pm).
 If I show up to a restaurant at noon or 1:00, it will be completely empty.
 But after 2:00, the lunch crowd is large, loud, social, and energetic.

-Enjoying a long lunch with my co-worker Simon in Mexico City
+Enjoying a long lunch with my co-worker Simon in Mexico City.
+Image courtesy of Nikki S.

 A note about language: I had always thought that “to go eat lunch” was almorzar in Spanish, but was quickly corrected my first week here to say comer instead!